nvpro-samples/build_all/README.md

 * CMakeLists.txt: the cmake file that will walk through samples to include them in the project
 * README.md: this file
-* LICENSE.md: the license used for all nvpro-samples
+* LICENSE: the license used for all nvpro-samples
 * batch/script files: allows to easily clone/pull all existing samples

 Running `clone_all` batch/script will create following directory structure